-The main application is written in C# using Visual studio and the .NET framework.
-We us a lot of async/await for threading as wait as background workers and explicit threading.
-C# is generally pretty efficient and we have access to most of the windows system using the .Net framework.
-We have had quite a bit of performance issues with garbage collection and use quite a bit of tricks to work around these performance issues.
+The main application is written in C# using Visual Studio and the .NET framework.
+We use a lot of async/await for threading as wait as background workers and explicit threading.
+C# is generally pretty efficient, and we have access to most of the windows system using the .Net framework.
+We have had quite a bit of performance issues with garbage collection and quite a few tricks to work around these performance issues.

 The user interface in Fast video cataloger is done in WPF and a few extra UI components.
 WPF uses DirectX internally, and DirectX uses graphics hardware for rendering.
-We have made quite a few optimizations to ensure we can handle really large video collections with good performance.
+We have made quite a few optimizations to handle huge video collections with good performance.

 Video encryption uses Aes encryption and we hook the filesystem to be able to work on a stream level.